What Is Equitable Distribution?

 Community Property vs. Equitable Distribution: The Basics

 Courts take a much more delicate approach to property division in states with equitable distribution laws.
 These states try to consider what would be the fairest for each spouse.
 This includes consideration of separate property as well as marital property and the needs and means of each spouse.
-Consider if one spouse gave up their career in order to stay home and raise children and therefore would have a difficult time earning a living after the divorce, the court may award that party a larger cut of the marital property.
-Conversely, if one spouse was abusive or otherwise at fault for the failure of the marriage (even in a "no-fault" divorce), the court may award them a smaller portion of the assets.
+Consider if one spouse gave up their career to stay home and raise children.
+They now have a difficult time earning a living after the divorce.
+In this instance, the court may award that party a larger part of the marital property.
+If one spouse was abusive or otherwise at fault for the divorce (even in a "no-fault" divorce), the court order may award them a smaller portion of the assets.

 Determining What's Equitable: Factors Considered

-In states that recognize equitable distribution of marital property, spouses have an opportunity to reach an agreement on their own (subject to approval) before the courts intervene.
-This may take place in a collaborative environment or through each party's attorney.
-If the parties are unable to reach an agreement, the courts will use their discretion (within the parameters of state marital property law) in order to reach a resolution.
+In all states, the divorcing couple can reach an agreement on their own (subject to court approval) before the courts intervene.
+This may occur in a collaborative environment or through the parties' attorneys.
+Suppose the parties cannot agree on the division of marital property.
+In that case, the courts will use their discretion (within the parameters of state marital property law) to reach a resolution.
 The courts generally consider the following factors when dividing assets under fair distribution:

-- The financial needs and liabilities of each spouse, present and future (for instance, one party may need to invest in a college degree in order to earn a decent wage);
+- The financial needs and liabilities of each spouse, present and future (any alimony or college degree costs)

-- The financial well-being and earning potential of each spouse, present and future;
+- The financial well-being and earning power of each spouse, present and future (including bank accounts)

-- Amount contributed by each spouse to the combined marital property;
+- The amount contributed by each spouse to the combined marital assets

-- Non-monetary contributions to the family (such as child-rearing, unpaid work on the home, etc.);
+- Non-monetary contributions to the family (such as child-rearing, unpaid work at home, etc.)

-- Child and/or spousal support obligations of either spouse for previous relationships;
+- Child support (or spousal support) obligations of either spouse for previous relationships

 Is Your Marriage Subject to Equitable Distribution of Property?
 Talk to an Attorney